ecarlste/joppa-db/README.md

 ### Install Node.js Dependencies

-Once you have `pnpm` installed, you can use it to install both Node.js and the project dependencies.
-The Node.js version is set in the `.npmrc` file at the project root.

-Install the project dependencies by running the following command:
+Once you have `pnpm` installed, you can use it to install the project dependencies by running the following command:

 ```sh
 pnpm install